 To place an emphasis on these programs which can help prevent physical and psychological deterioration in order to extend independent living for as long as possible; and

 To provide an information and referral system whereby information concerning available services is readily accessible to all throughout Austin County.

-Currently, HOA - Meals on Wheels provides service to recipients in Wallis, Brazos Country, Frydek, San Felipe, Sealy, Bellville, Industry, Shelby, Bleiblerville, New Ulm, and Cat Spring.
+Currently, HOA - Meals on Wheels provides service to recipients in Wallis, Brazos Country, Frydek, San Felipe, Sealy, Bellville, Industry, Shelby, Bleiblerville, New Ulm, Cat Spring and Coushatte.